edw/scallion/README.md

 difficult for programmers to embed default values in source code.

 Since Scallion consults a web service for each key value, you should not call it `env` repeatedly for the same key.
+It is in deference to the reality of the non-trivial cost of calling `env` that the `env*` function exists.
+I recommend invoking `env*` once with all of the keys containing all of the external configuration options your code requires--in one, documented place--and consider assigning the returned value to an atom or a dynamically-scoped variable.
+The rationale for doing this is to allow you to easily re-load configuration information from a REPL during testing.

 ## License